Kabir-Narula/IPC144-Seneca-College/README.md

+# 🖥️ C Workshop Assignments Repository

+Welcome to my C Workshop Assignments repository!
+I'm a college student who is passionate about programming, and I've created this public repository to share the C assignments I've been working on during my course.
+These assignments cover various aspects of C and are designed to help fellow students like you improve your coding skills.

 # 💬 Discussions

 Welcome to the Discussions section of our C Workshop Assignments repository!
 We're excited to hear from you, answer your questions, and engage in meaningful conversations about C programming and the assignments.
 This space is for the community, and we encourage your active participation.